TheOrbMaverick/capsoool_project/README.md

 I’ve had the idea for a long time and so I started the long and adious journey of building Capsool.
 I didn’t have enough skill and knowledge to execute this idea of mine until I found the ALX school which has taught me a whole lot since I enrolled.

-This is my Capsoool project : An app for storing people’s wills electronically or as I like to call them, capsoools.
+This is my Capsoool project : A mobile app for storing people’s wills electronically or as I like to call them, capsoools.

 **The idea is to have a time capsule of one’s life to leave for your family.**

 It gives one the opportunity to save videos, images, voice messages and the messages that can be kept and sent to the family members after one’s demise.

+**The languages and technical skills that were used are:**
+**BACKEND:**

+- Python backend
+- Flask framework
+- bcrpyt
+- SQLAlchemy for DB models
+- SQLLITE3 DB to be changed to MySQL or PostGress on production

+**FRONTEND:**

+- Typescript frontend
+- React Native with Expo
+- Expo router
+- Nativewind CSS
+- Node package manager

+**HOW TO RUN THE APP**
 First you need to run the backend from the root folder: in capsoool_project directory run the command "python3 app.py"